buddhist-uni/buddhist-uni.github.io/_content/monographs/snp_bodhi.md

 pages: 1600
 ---

-A complete and beautiful translation of the Suttanipāta and its traditional, Pāḷi commentaries which add interesting context to the poems and explain their sometimes opaque metaphors.
+A complete and beautiful translation of the Suttanipāta and its traditional Pāḷi commentaries, which add interesting context to the poems and explain their sometimes opaque metaphors.